 The microwave has ruined us.

 I’m showing a little of my age right now, but stay with me.

-When my mom was growing up, they didn’t have electricity.
-My grandmother, with seven children, washed the laundry over a wash basin.
+When my mom was growing up, my grandmother, with seven children, washed the laundry over a wash basin.
 And, she cooked.
 From scratch.

 By the time I was a kid, from scratch cooking wasn’t really a ‘thing.’
 The microwave cooked waaaaaaaay faster and was waaaaaaay easier.

 That line of thinking, faster and easier, permeated the thought process of society.
 And it has done nothing but gotten worse.